slackapi/node-slack-sdk/docs/_pages/web_client.md

 ### Customizing the logger

 The `WebClient` also logs interesting events as it operates.
-By default, the log level is set to `info` and it should not log anything as long as nothing goes wrong.
+By default, the log level is set to `LogLevel.INFO` and it should not log anything as long as nothing goes wrong.

 You can adjust the log level by setting the `logLevel` option to any of the values found in the `LogLevel` top-level export.